 (4) The design service life should be met by consideration of one or more of the following measures:

-the use of additional steel thickness as a corrosion allowance in accordance with 6.2, 6.3 and 6.4;
+— the use of additional steel thickness as a corrosion allowance in accordance with 6.2, 6.3 and 6.4;

-the use of protective coatings (usually paints, grouting or galvanizing for piles and grouting or covering in a protective sheath(s) for anchors);
+— the use of protective coatings (usually paints, grouting or galvanizing for piles and grouting or covering in a protective sheath(s) for anchors);

-the use of cathodic protection, with or without protective coatings;
+— the use of cathodic protection, with or without protective coatings;

-providing a concrete, mortar or grout protection;
+— providing a concrete, mortar or grout protection;

-detailing to avoid exposure to severe corrosion;
+— detailing to avoid exposure to severe corrosion;

-the use of low corrosion steel grades.
+— the use of low corrosion steel grades.

 (5) A combination of different protective measures may be applied to obtain the required design service life.